MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 - **Transaction volume** – The total count of transactions that were sent for assessment.
 - **Approved rate** – The percentage of purchases that were approved out of the total volume.
-- **Rejected rate** – The percentage of purchases that were rejected out of the total volume.
 - **Settled rate** – The percentage of bank approvals out of the total volume that was sent to banks.
 - **Chargeback rate** – The percentage of chargebacks out of the total volume that was approved by banks on the chargeback receipt date and the transaction date.
-- **Refund rate** – The percentage of refunds out of the total volume that was approved by banks.